 The Acropolis of Athens

 There was almost certainly a Mycenaean palace on the Acropolis, and lots of Mycenaean pottery has been found in Athens.
-During the Dark Ages, Athens declined like other Greek towns, and the old palace was abandoned, but the Athenians were proud to say that unlike Sparta or Corinth, Athens had never been sacked by invaders.
+During the Dark Ages, Athens declined like other Mediterranean towns, and the old palace was abandoned, but the Athenians were proud to say that unlike Sparta or Corinth, Athens had never been sacked by invaders.

-During the Archaic period, the system of government seems to have been pretty severe for ordinary people, and to have favored rich men and women.
+During the Archaic period, the system of government seems to have been pretty hard on ordinary people, and to have favored rich men and women.
 In 621 BC Draco was serving in the government of Athens as an archon.
 Draco was a rich man, part of the oligarchy.
 He ordered his slaves to write down the laws, so that everybody would know what the laws were and the rich men in the oligarchy wouldn't be able to just make up laws to suit themselves.
 These laws said that poor people could be killed for even small crimes like stealing a cabbage.
 The laws also had different punishments for poor people and for rich people.
 If a poor woman owed money to a rich man, she would be sold into slavery to pay the debt.
 But if a rich man owed money to a poor woman, he only had to pay a fine.

 But most people in Athens weren't happy when they saw the laws written down - they were angry!
 They thought these laws weren't fair.
 They complained especially about debt bondage - being sold into slavery because you owed somebody money.
 So in 594 BC the Athenian oligarchy chose another rich man, Solon, to fix the government.
 They told him, "Do something so everyone won't be so mad at us, but let us keep all the power."
 (We know about Draco and Solon mainly from the Greek historian Herodotus).